 For the Biscuit Base

-- Add your melted Butter to the biscuits, and mix together till combined well.
+- Add your melted butter to the biscuits, and mix together until combined well.

 For the Cheesecake Filling

-- Add your Cream Cheese and Icing Sugar to a bowl, and whisk till smooth.
+- Add your cream cheese and icing sugar to a bowl, and whisk until smooth.
 I use my Kitchenaid stand mixer!

-- Add in your Double Cream, and whisk again till its thickening.
+- Add in your double cream, and whisk again until its thickening.

 - Spread the mixture over the biscuit base, and refrigerate for 5-6 hours, or preferably over night.

 - Whisk together your double cream and icing sugar, and pipe onto your cheesecake using your favourite piping tip!

 - Add some fresh raspberries to each swirl, and sprinkle the cheesecake with lemon zest, and freeze dried raspberries.